Endometriosis

 Diagnosis

-There is no one test that can confirm an endometriosis diagnosis.
+There is no single test that can confirm an endometriosis diagnosis.

-A gynaecologist is often able to provide a diagnosis based on your symptoms alone.
+A gynaecologist can often provide a diagnosis based on your symptoms alone.

-In some cases, medical imaging through ultrasounds or (less commonly) magnetic resonance imaging (MRI) can also be used to diagnosis endometriosis.
+In some cases, medical imaging with ultrasound or, less commonly, magnetic resonance imaging (MRI), can also be used to diagnose endometriosis.

 Treatment